 Documentary About Garai Makaya

 On the 11th February 2017 Garai Makaya passed away in a skydiving accident in South Africa.
-Garai had been a pioneer in the skydiving and adventure tourism movement in Botswana, touching many lives and making what many considered to be an extreme sport more accessible - and relevant - to 'everyday people'.
+Garai had been a pioneer and innovator in the skydiving & adventure tourism sector in Botswana, touching many lives by making what many considered to be an extreme sport more accessible and more relevant to everyday people.

-As depicted in the photo above (with His Excellency Ian Khama, President of Botswana at the time) Garai was able to reach and engage with a kaleidoscope of people - of all ages, backgrounds and careers - and he was able to get them to take an active interest in the things he was passionate about (I guess that mainly covers supporting charities, skydiving, craft beer & burgers)!
+As depicted in the photo above with His Excellency President Ian Khama (the President of Botswana at the time) Garai was able to reach and engage with people of all ages, backgrounds & careers - and he was able to get them to take an active interest in the things he was passionate about (I guess that mainly covers supporting charities, skydiving, craft beer & burgers)!

-As his brother (and as a long-distance cyclist) I feel compelled to use whatever skills and connections I have to contribute towards the realisation of this goal.
-So I am dedicating the toughest cycling challenge of my life towards the fundraising effort required to make this project a reality.
+As Garai's brother I feel compelled to use whatever skills and connections I have to contribute towards the realisation of this goal - which is why I am dedicating the biggest endurance fitness challenges of my life towards the fundraising effort required to make this project a reality.